devszilla/netsuite-mcp-ai-guide/README.md

 You'll need to configure:

-- **NetSuite Credentials:** Account ID and Client ID from your integration record
+- <strong>NetSuite Credentials:</strong> Account ID and Client ID from your integration record
-- **AI Service:** API keys and configuration for your chosen AI provider
+- <strong>AI Service:</strong> API keys and configuration for your chosen AI provider
-- **Environment Settings:** URLs, ports, and other configuration values
+- <strong>Environment Settings:</strong> URLs, ports, and other configuration values

 ### 6.3 Validation Steps